sookiemonster/Stuy-Schedule/README.md

 - After installation you can customize colors, the font, and classes / periods in the @Resources\variables.inc using a text editor (colors require RGB values).

 ## Issues
-- Some classes may be too long to display within the skin, which will cause Rainmeter to cut off the class.
+- Some classes may be too long to display within the skin, which will cause Rainmeter to cut off the name of that class.